-For additional information on glucose-dependent effects see Mechanism of Action.
+For additional information on glucose-dependent effects see CLINICAL PHARMACOLOGY.

-BYDUREON should not be used in patients with severe renal impairment (creatinine clearance < 30 mL/min) or stage renal disease and should be used with caution in patients with renal transplantation [see Use in Specific Populations].
+BYDUREON should not be used in patients with severe renal impairment (creatinine clearance < 30 mL/min) or end-stage renal disease and should be used with caution in patients with renal transplantation [see Use in Specific Populations].
 In patients with end-stage renal disease receiving dialysis, single doses of BYETTA 5 mcg were not well tolerated due to gastrointestinal side effects.
 Because BYDUREON may induce nausea and vomiting with transient hypovolemia, treatment may worsen renal function.
-Use BYDUREON with caution in patients with moderate renal impairment (creatinine clearance 30 to 50 mL/min) [see Use in Specific Populations, CLINICAL PHARMACOLOGY].
+Use BYDUREON with caution in patients with moderate renal impairment (creatinine clearance 30-50 mL/min) [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
 BYDUREON has not been studied in patients with end-stage renal disease or severe renal impairment.